x

 Bally Spellan Brooch - bronze

 07 Fi Bally Replica of the Bally Spellan Fibula, a magnificent ring brooch of the Irish Viking time.
-15 x 8 cm made of Bronze, silver plated or sterling silver.
+15 x 8 cm made of Bronze, silver-plated or 925 silver.

 Details